 The Most Popular Wedding Dates Of 2020, According To Wedding Experts

 Wedding season means a lot of things: buying presents, finding new ways to style old dresses, and blocking out entire weekends to go see your loved ones commit to their loved one.
-Of course, if you thought you reached your wedding quota in 2019, I have news for you: Wedding season never ends.
+Of course, if you thought you reached your wedding quota in 2019, I'm sorry to inform you: Wedding season never ends.
 So, knowing the most popular wedding dates of 2020 can help you get a jumpstart on your own wedding planning — as a bride, a bridesmaid, or just as a responsibility-free guest.

 According to Janessa White, co-founder of Simply Eloped, 2020 means wedding dates with strong numerical patterns, "Any date that has a 2, twenty or that equals twenty will be popular," White tells Elite Daily.
 "Jan.
 20, 2020, Feb.
 18, 2020, March 17, 2020, May 10, 2020, May 15 2020, June 20, 2020, July 20, 2020.
 Especially Oct.
 10, 2020!
 We are already completely booked full for elopements in one of our markets on that date."
 Repeating numbers or dates with a pattern can look super cute on an invitation or sign, and are likely to be a major wedding trend of 2020.